ZekunF08/codingskills/README.md

 <img src="./entity_diagram.png" width="800px" height="auto">

-You need to produce code in your preferred language which can demonstrate following:

-### Initial load
-- Mega merge: All products from both companies should get merge into a common catalog

 ### Sample Data
 Please refer input folder for following CSVs:
 1. [catalogA.csv](input/catalogA.csv) - Products for Company A